 Because today’s war is terrorism.

-I believe terrorists’ placing of their own innocent women and children in harm’s way and turning them into human explosives, has contributed to returning vets misidentifying their own loved ones as emotional liabilities, being triggered by them, and mistaking them for the enemy.
+I believe terrorists’ placing of their own innocent women and children in harm’s way and using them as human explosives has contributed to returning vets misidentifying their own loved ones as emotional liabilities, being triggered by them, and mistaking them for the enemy.
 Having to watch one’s friends being sent directly into harm’s way without being allowed to do anything to help save them just reinforces this.
 Who will turn on who, and who will abandon who first for this “greater”, terrifying cause?

-But veteran groups are actually encouraging vets to blame those who are simply out enjoying life, and healthily living it.
+None the less, some veteran groups continue to encourage vets to blame those who are simply out enjoying life, and healthily living it.
 Now it’s those who live life who are untrustworthy, and the pathology that must not be denied accomodation.

 And while flashbacks and panic attacks are a normal response to unresolved trauma, normalizing refusal to resolve trauma, and normalizing refusal to separate from by-nature abusive authority figures that cause PTSD in the first place, while wrongly blaming other innocents for what vets are going through, is not.